ClaraSolomon/Basic-Sum/README.md

 # Project Objectives

-### Create an application that calculates whether a year inputed by the user is a leap year or not.
-#### This application was a fun small project to bring me back to the basics.
+### This application was a fun small project to bring me back to the basics.
 I'm practicing the coding basics to build a better foundation.

 * Take input integer from the user
 * Take input double from the user